a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 - People experiencing low vision conditions,
 - and/or who have lower quality displays,
-- and/or less technologically literate people, who may need the difference between different parts of the OS visuals to be more obvious.
+- and/or people who may need the difference between different parts of the OS visuals to be more obvious.

 An example of one of these conditions could be vision-related issues caused by Glaucoma.
 Here, the increased contrast and borders may help a person who has blurry central vision and a loss of peripheral vision understand the boundaries of different parts of the interface.

 ### What it affects

-Increased Contrast Mode will update **all** UI elements for macOS and iOS.
-Most apps developed by Apple will also support this mode.
+Increased Contrast Mode will update **all** UI elements for macOS and iOS. **Most** apps developed by Apple will also support this mode.
 Third party apps that use Apple’s interface library will also support this mode, but custom, nonstandard UI elements will **not** be supported.
 Websites and web apps do **not** support this mode.

 <figure role="figure" aria-label="Preview.app comparing regular and Increased Contrast Mode.">
   <img alt="A comparison of regular and Increased Contrast Mode UI.
 The bottom screenshot is Preview in regular mode.
 The buttons on the app’s toolbar are light gray gradient on a medium gray background.
 The top screenshot is Preview in Increased Contrast Mode.
 The buttons on the app’s toolbar are solid white with a black outline.
 A black outline has also been applied to the overall app window border.
 Preview is displaying a photo of a Mallard duck." src="/img/posts/2020-01-23-operating-system-and-browser-accessibility-display-modes/increased-contrast-mode.png">